yguitton/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 ## Generating an interactive visualization dashboard with **Vitessce**

 **Vitessce** is a powerful visualization tool that creates interactive dashboards (Figure 9.) to look at a multiplex `OME-TIFF` images in conjunction with data generated during analysis and stored in an anndata file.
-The segmentation mask can be overlaid onto the image to qualitatively assess the segmentation performance.
-The mask can then be colored with associated observational data (Figure 9A.), such as `phenotype`, with the same colors appearing in barplots (Figure 9B.), UMAP representations, heatmaps, and marker intensity violin plots for comrehensive data exploration.
+The segmentation mask can be overlaid onto the image to qualitatively assess segmentation performance, and visually explore cell-type annotations and marker intensities.
+The different visualization components are linked by cell index, so users can analyze the image, UMAP representations, heatmaps, and marker intensity violin plots for comprehensive data exploration.

 ![Screenshot of the vitessce dashboard.](../../images/multiplex-tissue-imaging-TMA/ex2_fullVitessce.png "A Full view of a vitesse dashboard for one core from Exemplar-002.")